Illinois Compiled Statutes

 a service occupation and the applicable tax is a Service Occupation Tax or

 Service Use Tax, rather than Retailers' Occupation Tax or Use Tax.
+The exemption provided by this paragraph (e) includes production related tangible personal property, as defined in Section 3-50 of the Use Tax Act, purchased on or after July 1, 2019.
 The exemption provided by this paragraph (e) does not include machinery and equipment used in (i) the generation of electricity for wholesale or retail sale; (ii) the generation or treatment of natural or artificial gas for wholesale or retail sale that is delivered to customers through pipes, pipelines, or mains; or (iii) the treatment of water for wholesale or retail sale that is delivered to customers through pipes, pipelines, or mains.
 The provisions of Public Act 98-583 are declaratory of existing law as to the meaning and scope of this exemption.
 The exemption under this subsection (e) is exempt from the provisions of Section 3-75.

 (f) Until July 1, 2003, the sale or transfer of distillation